Clear Braces Sandston, VA

 Difference Between Clear Braces and Clear Aligners

 Another difference between clear braces and aligners is their treatment time.
-Clear braces may require a slight increase in treatment time compared to traditional metal braces, but they typically require less than clear aligners because of the constant force being applied on the teeth.
+Clear braces may require a slight increase in treatment time compared to traditional metal braces, but they typically require less than clear aligners because of the constant force being applied to the teeth.
 Lastly, clear braces cannot be removed for eating and drinking as clear aligners can, making it more difficult to keep up oral hygiene.
 However, patients undergoing clear braces treatment are given detailed instructions on care and maintenance practices for both the braces and teeth themselves.

 “While clear aligners provide a smooth, plastic design, clear braces provide the durability that comes with traditional braces.”